 Helps with foot fungus.
 Spray a 50/50 mixture of hydrogen peroxide and water on them (especially the toes) every night and let dry.
 Or try soaking your feet in a peroxide solution to help soften calluses and corns, and disinfect minor cuts.

 Spray down the shower with hydrogen peroxide to kill bacteria and viruses.

 Use 1 pint of 3% hydrogen peroxide to a gallon of water to clean humidifiers and steamers.

 Wash shower curtains with hydrogen peroxide to remove mildew and soap scum.
 Place curtains in machine with a bath towel and your regular detergent.
 Add 1 cup full strength 3% hydrogen peroxide to the rinse cycle.

 Use for towels that have become musty smelling.
-1/2 cup Peroxide and 1/2 cup vinegar let stand for 15 minutes wash as normal.
+Add 1/2 cup Peroxide and 1/2 cup vinegar to washing machine, let soak for 15 minutes wash as normal.
 Gets rid of the smell.